Battle Chasers: Publication history

-Overview
+Plot

 The story takes place in an "arcanepunk" setting.
 The story stars five main characters, including a ten-year-old girl named Gully, whose father mysteriously vanishes, leaving behind a pair of magical gloves.
 A rogue named Red Monika tries to enlist Garrison, a swordsman haunted by the death of his wife, to assist in freeing a prisoner, which Garrison turns down.
 Red Monika accidentally releases four extremely powerful villains during the breakout.
 Garrison overcomes his grief and joins Gully, the wizard Knolan, and the towering war golem Calibretto to stop the villains' rampage.